curv3d/curv/ideas/language/Range.md

 with Python.

 `a..b` is a reasonable syntax for the inclusive integer range from a to b, because it looks like an ellipsis.
+It's the most popular syntax for this concept in modern programming languages, but actually goes back to Algol68.
 Similar syntax is being used in other popular languages, eg Rust and Swift.
 It generalizes nicely to slice notation, where you optionally omit the beginning or end of the range, eg